2023 Reading List

 The Savage My Kinsman

 My thoughts: I am not in the slightest bit religious and found it quite frustrating to learn that these American Christian missionaries saw it as their duty to contact an untouched tribe deep in the Amazon Rainforest and bring them the word of God.
 Why can't we just leave people alone?
 This true story is Elisabeth's recounting of the year she lived with the Auca tribe in the Amazon, after they murdered five missionaries, one of whom was her husband.
 I find it so twisted that not only did those five men think it their duty to convert the Aucas but then that after her husband's death, she felt it her Godly duty to follow up on that mission.
-What I really did enjoy about this book was the fascinating account of like as an Auca; I just wish that religion was left out of it.
+What I really did enjoy about this book was the fascinating account of like as an Auca; I just wish that religion had been left out of it.

 Location: deep in the Amazon Rainforest of Ecuador